 Sometimes, relactation produces enough breastmilk to supply all of baby’s needs.
 Other times, supplementation may still be needed.
-La Leche League International recommends the following strategies for relactation and induced lactation to stimulate milk production:
+We recommend the following strategies for relactation and induced lactation to stimulate milk production:

 If you do use herbs or medications to increase your supply, be sure to consult a lactation-focused health care professional about your specific medical history as well as your breastfeeding goals.

 Remember – breastfeeding is not just about the milk.
 Baby will get immune benefits from skin-to-skin contact.
 Every drop of human milk is important.